 The distortions such as mechanical deficiencies (short leg) or muscular insufficiencies or deformities (i.e., valgus/ “knock-knee”or varus/ “bow leg” result in reflex-triggered functional syndromes.
 In conclusion, these problems present as clinical findings associated with specific areas of the body, but the major dysfunctions are located somewhere else.

-For example, you may have acute or recurrent low back pain that appears to be localized to the sacroiliac joints (joint between the sacrum and the ilium bones of the pelvis).
-Nevertheless, treatment to the sacroiliac joints is ineffective.
-On further examination, a dysfunctional metatarsal (long bone in foot) joint is found that disturbs normal proprioceptive (sense of self-movement, force, and body position) function, leading to sacroiliac changes.
+For example, you may have acute or recurrent low back pain localized to the sacroiliac joints (joint between the sacrum and the ilium bones of the pelvis).
+Nevertheless, adjustments to the sacroiliac joints is ineffective.
+Next, a misaligned metatarsal (long bone in foot) joint is found.
+So the metatarsal seems to disturb the normal proprioceptive (sense of self-movement, force, and body position) function, leading to sacroiliac changes.
 Another example would be having pain in the thoracic spine (mid back) stemming from dysfunction in the glenohumeral (shoulder) joint.

 Treatment of Reflex-triggered Functional Syndromes and Extremity joints at Meiri Chiropractic in West Palm Beach

-As is the case with the spine, a detailed examination is necessary to determine the treatment.
-Subsequently, the type of procedures to be applied to the extremity joints must be assessed.
+As is the case with the spine, a detailed examination is necessary to determine the extremities treatment.
 In addition to joint manipulation and adjustment to the peripheral joints, at Meiri Chiropractic, we use soft tissue procedures, hot and cold modalities, stretching exercises, rehabilitation exercises, and homeopathic consultations.

 At Meiri Chiropractic in West Palm Beach we spend the time necessary to examine, diagnose and treat every neuromusculoskeletal condition and various ailments you have.
 Through regular chiropractic visits, you can get pain relief and improve function.
 Chiropractic is a holistic and natural way to not only treat existing conditions, but to keep your body in its best working condition.
 Meiri Chiropractic has been offering effective chiropractic care in Palm Beach county since 2006.
 Many of our patient reviews note our excellence.
 Call us today at 561-253-8984 in West Palm Beach to make an appointment or to find out more about.